1. What are limited edition prints?

 4. Can you create a custom work of art for me?

 My focus is on producing artwork that comes from my own source of inspiration, so I am not looking to create commissioned pieces, however, there may be exceptions.
-If you have an idea for something that is inspired by my own work and are looking for me to create something with my own particular vision and style, it’s possible it could be a good fit, so please feel free to email me and let me know exactly what you are looking for and your desired budget: firstname.lastname@example.org
+If you have an idea for something that is inspired by my own work and are looking for me to create something with my own particular vision and style, it’s possible it could be a good fit, so please feel free to email me and let me know exactly what you are looking for: firstname.lastname@example.org

 5. What should I consider when making an investment in a work of art?